Artur-T-Malas/book-notes/README.md

 ### 25.07.2024
 - Modify endpoints meant for serving subpages to work on GET requests
+- Make the endpoints for login and regiter /login and /register respectively, with GET method for getting the login/register page, and POST method for the actual action
 - Standardize endpoint naming
 - Fix auth issue causing invalid registration to work as a user logged in succesfully
 - Fix missing `is_admin` parameter when creating users after registration